Teaching Technique - Laying the foundation for sporting excellence

-Technical ability in a sport is typically the underlying measure for potential success.
+Technical ability in a sport is typically the underlying measure of potential success.
 Good athletes are more often than not technically sound athletes.
-This reality, however, does not start and stop with respect to sport specific skills; this fact extends itself into the realm of general athletic development and the promotion or advancement of general movement abilities.
-The crux of athletic development as a science resides in the notion that before we create a sporting technician or specialist, we must first build the athlete by instilling competency in both basic and advanced movement abilities; this would include not only multi-directional movement skill but also the technical requirements of basic to advanced strength and power training exercises.
+This reality, however, does not start and stop with sport-specific skills; this fact extends itself into the realm of general athletic development and the promotion or advancement of general movement abilities.
+The crux of athletic development as a science resides in the notion that before we create a sporting technician or specialist, we must first build the athlete by instilling competency in both basic and advanced movement abilities; this would include not only multi-directional movement skills but also the technical requirements of basic to advanced strength and power training exercises.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is:

 About the Author